 Based on this, I recommend aiming for the lower percentage of fats, 20 percent, and the higher percentage of proteins, 35 percent, leaving the remaining 45 percent to carbohydrates.

 Clearly, exercise is important if you want to have a flat stomach, much less ripped abs.

 Activities such as running, cycling or jumping rope are all excellent calorie burners and are great for the heart, your most important muscle.
 Minute per minute, cardio burns more calories than weight training, so it is very effective at reducing fat mass and body mass.
 However, those last two words — body mass — are critical.

 Doing lots of cardiovascular exercise will not only cause you to burn fat; it will also cause you to burn vital muscle mass.
 Yes, weight loss due to cardiovascular exercise can be the result of muscle loss, as well as fat loss.
 Yet, muscle is vital to your metabolic rate and calorie/fat burning.

 Compound, or multi-joint, weight lifting exercises (such as squats, deadlifts, lunges, pull ups and bench presses) are all great fat burners.
 What’s more, by building additional muscle you will increase your metabolic rate, allowing you to burn more calories even when you aren’t exercising.

 Both weight training and cardiovascular training have numerous health benefits, and both will help you trim fat and reveal that six pack hiding underneath your belly fat.

-Just remember that how much you eat will have a far greater impact than exercise on how much weight you lose.
+Just remember that how much you eat will have a far greater impact on your weight status than exercise will.
 That’s because it’s far easier to take in less energy (calories) than it is to burn significant amounts of energy through exercise.